scipy-conference/scipy_proceedings/papers/mckinney/pandas_scipy.rst

     intercept    1103  non-null values
     dtype: float64(4)

+Here we have estimated a moving window regression with a window size of 250 time periods.
+The resulting regression coefficients stored in ``model.beta`` are now a ``DataFrame`` of time series.

 Date/time handling
 ------------------

-In applications involving time series data, manipulations involving dates and times can be quite tedious and inefficient.
-Tools for working with dates in MATLAB, R, and many other languages are kludgy at best.
-Since Python has a datetime type with a clean Python and C API and many useful built-in functions, we can hopefully craft easier-to-use and more elegant date and time functionality.
+In applications involving time series data, manipulations on dates and times can be quite tedious and inefficient.
+Tools for working with dates in MATLAB, R, and many other languages are clumsy or underdeveloped.
+Since Python has a built-in datetime type easily accessible at both the Python and C / Cython level, we aim to craft easy-to-use and efficient date and time functionality.
+When the NumPy ``datetime64`` dtype has matured, we will, of course, reevaluate our date handling strategy where appropriate.

 For a number of years **scikits.timeseries** [SciTS]_ has been available to scientific Python users.
 It is built on top of MaskedArray and is intended for